 God says that war is caused by humans lusting for what belongs to others.
 When all else fails, men scheme to obtain what they want by outright brute force.

-Speaking from the physical, worldly approach, military preparedness is an absolute prerequisite for existence in today’s hostile world.
+Speaking from the worldly, human approach, military preparedness is an absolute prerequisite for existence in today’s hostile world.
 The citizens of all nations pay a huge price to maintain their national sovereignty.
 Without a ready military, there is the constant threat from a plundering, destructive invading force, seeking to secure land, wealth or power.

 Are Christians obligated to participate when their nation “needs them” and calls upon them to “serve”?
 We must address one more question before answering this one.

 A Christian is one who follows—copies—Jesus Christ.
 He obeys God.
-Christ continually spoke about God’s government being established on earth.
+Jesus continually spoke about God’s government being established on Earth.
 Christians yield to and obey—submit themselves to—that government!

 But must Christians also obey the governments of men?
 What should your responsibility be to the civil government that rules your country?
-What did Christ teach about submitting to government authority?
+What did Jesus teach about submitting to government authority?